vvarik/biometry/README.md

-Using R and working through the Sokal and Rohlf’s Biometry, 3rd edition.
+Use R and work through the Sokal and Rohlf’s Biometry, 3rd edition.
+Create an R package for the datasets.

 # Preface